Big-Life-Lab/PHES-ODM/README.md

 This repository includes:

 - A relational **dictionary** that captures wastewater based surveillance data and metadata.
-It consists of 150+ variables categorized in 10 tables.
-Both English and French versions are supported;
+It consists of 150+ variables categorized in 10 tables;
 - **Documentation** describing how to use the data model;
 - **Template files** that can be used to record data in the ODM format;
 - **Scripts** to set up a relational database according to the ODM schema.